 - High thermal performance: Decrement delay can improve internal thermal comfort which can be supplemented by the thermal mass of the internal skin of an insulated concrete sandwich panel.
 Concrete panels provide excellent airtightness.

-- Good acoustic insulation: Concrete provides excellent inherent acoustic insulation, making concrete cladding particularly useful in busy urban area or noisy environments.
+- Good acoustic insulation: Concrete provides excellent inherent acoustic insulation, making concrete cladding particularly useful in busy urban areas or noisy environments.

 - Low maintenance: Concrete cladding typically requires little maintenance compared to other lighter-weight cladding solutions, providing lifecycle cost benefits.